 A student found responsible for a violation of this policy (for sexual harassment of faculty or staff) will be subject to sanction(s) in accordance with the Student Sexual Misconduct Policy, regardless of whether legal proceedings involving the same incident are underway or anticipated.

-The Equal Opportunity and Diversity Officer is responsible for effective implementation of remedies and sanctions.
+The Director of Equal Opportunity is responsible for effective implementation of remedies and sanctions.

 XI.
 Retaliation Prohibited